1928 Giro d'Italia

 The 1928 Giro d'Italia was the 16th edition of the Giro d'Italia, organized and sponsored by the newspaper La Gazzetta dello Sport.
 The race began on 12 May in Milan with a stage that stretched 233.1 km to Trento, finishing back in Milan on 3 June after a 251 km stage and a total distance covered of 3044.6 km.
 The race was won by Alfredo Binda of the Legnano team.
 Second and third respectively were the Italian riders Giuseppe Pancera and Bartolomeo Aymo.

 It was the edition with the highest number of participants (298), with 126 riders completing the race.

 Once again Binda dominated the Giro, also winning 6 stages.
 Five stages were won by Domenico Piemontesi, who still didn't succeed in challenging Binda for the lead in the general classification.

 The eighth stage was won by Albino Binda (Alfredo's brother and team-mate).
 Alfredo himself later admitted that he advised his brother to escape from the group the moment he stopped to change a tire (common operation before the introduction of derailleur gears).

 Participants

-Of the 298 riders that began the Giro d'Italia on 12 May, 126 of them made it to the finish in Milan on 3 June.
+The 1928 Giro d'Italia had 365 entrants, of which 298 showed up at the start on 12 May, and 126 of them made it to the finish in Milan on 3 June.
 Riders were allowed to ride on their own or as a member of a team.
 There were seven teams that competed in the race: Alcyon-Hutchinson, Aliprandi-Pirelli, Atala-Pirelli, Bianchi-Pirelli, Diamant Continental, Touring Pirelli, and Wolsit Pirelli.
 In addition there were five groups that entered the race: Legione Ciclisti, U.S. Legnanese, Varese Sportiva, U.S. Viareggio, and U.S. Abbiatense.

 The peloton was primarily composed of Italians.
 The field featured three former Giro d'Italia champions in three-time winner Giovanni Brunero, twice a winner and reigning champion Alfredo Binda, and single-time winner Giuseppe Enrici.
 Other notable Italian riders that started the race included Bartolomeo Aymo and Domenico Piemontesi.

+Race details

+In the first stage, Piemontesi won with a small gap on Binda, and thus became the first race leader.
+Binda won the sprint of the second stage ahead of Piemontesi, and similarly in the third stage, but Piemontesi stayed leader.

+In the fourth stage, Binda escaped and finished solo, minutes ahead of all other riders.
+Binda became the new race leader, with second-placed Giuseppe Pancera already more than ten minutes behind.

+From then on, it was an easy race for Binda.
+He won four more stages, and his brother Albino Binda was also able to win stage.
+The remaining four stages were won by Piemontesi, but he was no threat for Binda in the general classification.

+Binda and Piemontesi were dominant stage results: together they won 11 out of 12 stages, and they took the first two spots eight times.

+Piemontesi finished the 1928 Giro in the 20th place in the general classification, more than two hours behind Binda; most of his time was lost in the eighth stage.